AJTimePyro/AJTimePyro/README.md

 I am 20 Y.O Solo Developer from India 🇮🇳, and want to create a team of developers for developing something interesting as well as useful.

 ## Techincal Skills
-- 🌐 FullStack Web Developer (ReactJS, ExpressJS, Flask, TailwindCSS, MongoDB, MySQL)
+- 🌐 FullStack Web Developer (NextJS, ReactJS, ExpressJS, Flask, TailwindCSS, MongoDB, MySQL)
 - 🤖 Telegram Bot Developer (Pyrogram, Telethon)
 - 🐍 Python Scripting and Automation